prontoponcho/MongoDB-Neo4j/README.md

 </ul>
 This was a quick-and-dirty group project for a class on NoSQL databases.
 We used a document store (MongoDB) and a graph (Neo4j) to model ~10^6 crime records from the city of Chicago.

 My contribution was designing the schema and building the MongoDB database.
-I also refactored a group member's Neo4j code to create indexes and eliminate directed edges for greatly improve query performance (from minutes to seconds).
+I also refactored a group member's Neo4j code by creating indexes and eliminating directed edges to greatly improve query performance (from minutes to seconds).